 Once weak points have been identified and addressed, your organization will be better prepared to conduct successful audience development work.
 At the onset of this process, key board and staff members must understand the resources needed and be willing to improve.
-Once audience development goals and strategies have been articulated, this will be reviewed to identify new areas that may require bolstering to support implementation.
+Once audience development goals and strategies have been articulated, this will be reviewed to identify new areas that may require bolstering to support implementation. cessful audience development projects.

-Successful audience development is best based upon a foundation of experience.
-Most likely, your organization has been presenting programs and services over a period of time that has allowed board and staff to formulate hypotheses about the relationship between the organization and the audiences it serves.
-Experience gleaned through trial and error regarding planning, presenting, and promoting programs is essential to developing successful audience development projects.
 If your organization is new, you will need to solicit the guidance of others who have appropriate experience with similar programs and target audiences.
 If some of the leadership of your organization is unfamiliar with the institution's past, it will be essential to build a familiarity with the organization's history before envisioning an appropriate future.
 (Worksheet 2.3 in appendix A includes questions you can answer about evaluating your record of programs and services.)
+A prerequisite for an organization beginning audience development work is a solid understanding of its audiences.
+You will need to answer the following questions: